-The candidate has made it through the resume review and the phone screen, now it's time to meet them in person and learn more.
+The candidate has made it through the resume review and the phone screen, now it's time to meet them in person or virtually and learn more.

 I've been using a behavioral-base interview for many years.
-I believe the best predictor of future behavior is past behavior (ladies- this is true in dating too!).
-As a result, I ask a series of behavior-based questions to see how a candidate has handled a particular situation in the past to help me determine how they might handle a similar situation in the future.
-This will help me determine if we'll work well together, if they're a cultural fit, and if they have any habits I need to be aware of.
+I believe the best predictor of future behavior is past behavior (this is true in dating too!).
+As a result, I ask a series of behavior-based questions by competencies to see how a candidate has handled a particular situation in the past to help me determine how they might handle a similar situation in the future.
+This will help me determine if the leader and the candidate will work well together, if they're a cultural fit, and if they have any habits, we need to be aware of.

 Here's how I set up the interview to make sure the candidate understands what I'm looking for.

 They usually aren't sure if they've done it or not.